abdallah2106/abdallah2106/README.md

 🎓 Computer Science student at the Egyptian E-Learning University
 💻 Beginner programmer passionate about software development and real-world tech projects
-🚀 I’m working on building a strong career in programming and freelancing
+🚀 Currently learning and working on personal projects to sharpen my skills

 ---

-## 💡 Current Skills
+## 💡 Skills I'm Learning

-- ✅ Java (used in projects)
+- ✅ Java (used in personal projects)
 - 🔄 Currently learning:
   - C++
   - C#
   - Python
   - HTML
+  - Arduino

 ---